paulschick/meteorite-tracker/notes/001-filtering-sorting.md

 Seems that it will have to be this way.

 Merge to keep the notes, go into a new branch to develop the new component.
 That solution really won't take as long as it sounds.

+## 011 Meteorite Display Component

+This is the name I came up with.
+All that needs to be here is the markup for the div and button for "Filter Meteorites".
+Pass meteorite-list selector into its template.
+Start there.